-- Read "Safety information" on page 240. and "Working inside a server with power on" on page 165. - Read the documentation that comes with the adapter for any special requirements or restrictions. - Read the documentation that comes with the operating system. - The orange color on components and labels in the server indicates hot-swap or hot-plug components.
+- Read "Safety information" on page 181. and "Working inside a server with power on" on page 41. - Read the documentation that comes with the adapter for any special requirements or restrictions. - Read the documentation that comes with the operating system. - The orange color on components and labels in the server indicates hot-swap or hot-plug components.
 This means that you can install or remove the component while the system is running, provided that the system is configured to support this function.
 For complete details about installing or removing a hot-swap or hot-plug component, see the information provided in this chapter. - The blue color on components or labels indicates touch points where a component can be gripped, a latch moved, and so on.

-Do not remove a hot-plug adapter before performing the operating-system-defined procedure for disabling the hot-plug PCI slot that contains the adapter.
+Attention: Do not remove a hot-plug adapter before performing the operatingsystem-defined procedure for disabling the hot-plug PCI slot that contains the adapter.
 Failure to do so might cause the system to lock up.
 Refer to the operating system documentation.

 Refer to the following illustrations while you perform the steps in this procedure.

-The illustrations in this section might differ slightly from your hardware.
+Note: The illustrations in this section might differ slightly from your hardware.

-- 1 Tab

-- 2 Adapter retention latch

-- 3 Expansion-slot cover
+~3~ Expansion-slot cover

-- 4 Adapter retention cover
+~4~ Adapter retention cover